WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 ## Workflow

 > On the following pages are a series of steps to complete this lab sucessfully.
-Each step outlines an easy to follow set of instructions that demonstrate the capabilities of the Bluemix Data Connect cloud service.
+Each step outlines an easy to follow set of instructions that demonstrates how to build and deploy the "Watson Data Platform" application in Bluemix.
 It has been designed as a serial process so it’s important that you follow each step in sequence and do not deviate from the workflow or skip any steps in the process.

 ### Lab Steps